prl-julia/julia-sub/README.md

 ## Dependencies

 * [Julia](https://julialang.org/) with the following packages:
-  - `MacroTools` for parsing utilities
+  - `MacroTools` for parsing and expression walking utilities
+  - `Multisets` for counting lower bounds

 ???
   - `JSON`